Skip to main content

 Written by Ben

 Up until your taper week it has been all about the running, but now you need to turn your attention to tapering for the big day.
-You've already done all the hard work in training, so now it's time to reduce your mileage and maximize your freshness to make sure you're in top shape and run at 110% on the big day.
+You've already done all the hard work in training, so now it's time to reduce your mileage and maximize your freshness to ensure you're in top shape for the big day.

 In comes race week nutrition!
 Coupled with reducing your workload as you taper towards the big day, making some tweaks to how you fuel will help you get the most from the race day.